An intro to different Privacy Frameworks

 It provides a regime to safeguard personal data from misuse and to maintain individuals’ trust in organizations to manage data.
 It strengthens the organization by regulating the flow of personal data among businesses.

 If your organization is found to be non-PDPA compliant, then authorities can impose a financial penalty of up to $1 million.
-Also, you have to stop collecting or disclosing personal data and have to destroy previous data collected without consent.
+Also, you have to stop collecting or disclosing personal data and destroy previous data collected without consent.

 5. HITRUST (Health Information Trust Alliance) CSF